 If the life, happiness and freedom of your friends were at stake, and it would be solved with your death, would you want to give your life?
 That’s a tough question, isn’t it?

 In fact, this is exactly what Jesus did.
 He did that for you.
 For me.
 For all.
 But how can a man, who lived 2000 years ago, still be significant today?
-Jesus travelled the country during the last three years of his life, preaching and teaching.
-His words were stirring up things!.
+Jesus traveled the country during the last three years of his life, preaching and teaching.
+His words stirred up things!
 When he arrived in Jerusalem to celebrate Easter (this is remembered on Palm Sunday), he was introduced to the city in grandiose fashion, as you can see in the video.
-Masses of people were welcoming him.
-They thought that their liberation from the Roman oppressor would be brought by revolution.
+Masses of people welcomed him.
+They thought that their liberation from the Roman oppressor would be brought about by a revolution.

 But it was different

 Jesus was condemned as a criminal and died a terrible death on a wooden cross.
 That is what we commemorate on Good Friday.
 But it does not end here.
 The new life finally begins on the early morning of Easter.